Music of Trinidad and Tobago: Chutney music

 Indians arrived in Trinidad and Tobago on May 30, 1845 as indentured laborers on the sugarcane, cocoa, and rice plantations, to fill the labor void left by the abolition of slavery.
 The island's growing Indian population developed the musical style of chutney.
 This musical form based on Indian rhythms was named chutney because it is hot music, its use of double entendres and fast and repetitive rhythms make its listeners want to dance.
-Chutney uses a mixture of East Indian classical music, East Indian folk music, bhajans and ghazals (bhajans and ghazals are religious songs), Western and African instruments, and usually the Indian musical instruments: harmonium, dholak, tabla, dhantal, manjira, tassa, and sometimes the bulbul tarang to accompany its fast-paced soca or calypso beats.
+Chutney uses a mixture of East Indian classical music, East Indian folk music, bhajans and ghazals (bhajans and ghazals are religious songs), Western and African instruments, and usually the Indian musical instruments: harmonium, dholak, tabla, dhantal, manjira, tassa, and sometimes the bulbul tarang or mandolin to accompany its fast-paced soca or calypso beats.
 Sundar Popo was one of the first who pioneered in this music.
 Chutney music is a mixture of Indian tunes influenced by calypso and soca rhythms, and it has been blended with many of the other varieties of music on the island.
 Artists like Apache Waria and Terry Gajraj pioneered ragga chutney.
 Chutney has also developed into chutney-bhangra, chutney-hip-hop, soca-bhangra and bhangra-wine.

 As chutney music's popularity grows, people are becoming more aware of the mixture of cultures present in Trinidad and Tobago.
 Many of the chutney artists that are known within West Indian culture are from Trinidad.
 Sundar Popo was a pioneer of chutney music, famous for first blending chutney with calypso and soca and increasing the popularity of the genre.
 The instruments used in chutney were those that were approved for women to play, making chutney becoming viewed as a woman's music genre.
 Since then, chutney has grown from a woman's genre into a leading player of the pop music scene with both men and women participating in nationwide competitions.
 Chutney music is a reflection on the culture of Trinidad and Tobago, its blending of Indian, Western and African elements is a representation of the backgrounds that are mixed together to form the culture of Trinidad and Tobago.